hwipl/smc/handshake/README.md

 the SMC connection setup:
 * Decline

-See the following sections for more info on these messages.
+See [RFC7609](https://tools.ietf.org/html/rfc7609) and the following sections for more info on these messages.
+Also, you can use the tool [smc-clc](https://github.com/hwipl/smc-clc) to capture and show CLC handshakes including all these messages on a network interface.

 ### Proposal